 The logo is equally important to the color scheme in branding.
 A logo is a representation and identification of a brand.
 Brands pay a lot of attention on creating their logos because they impact their branding.
 For instance, if you see Apple’s logo anywhere, it would immediately tell you about the iPhone manufacturing company Apple Inc. because we have been that Apple logo everywhere.
 If you’re a Windows user, you’d quickly figure out the Microsoft Windows’ logo wherever you’d see that sign.
 A logo plays a huge role in your branding.

 The importance of fonts can’t be denied.
 Some brands are font-conscious, meaning, they use their specific fonts no matter what.
+In some cases, some businesses would have fonts tailored to their brands or know the best fonts to use for their branding.
 It’s a pure branding technique because they want to associate certain fonts with their brand.
 You may not have noticed this before but this happens all the time.
 Pay close attention to top websites, blogs, and publishers; they often stick to certain fonts everywhere.

 Branding can’t be completed without an active official website.
 A website is where a brand tells about itself – when people want to find out about the brand, they Google the brand name, and what they stumble upon quickly is the website of the brand.
 It’s extremely important to establish, manage, and run a website.
 A well-maintained and updated website must have a clear information about the company, services or products, profile, and contact details.
 If a brand doesn’t have a website, it means that brand is losing eyeballs by not focusing on the online presence.
 It definitely hurts the branding of the company.